shpml/fundamentals/11_chapter/07_exercise.md

 ## Instructions

 1) Write the code to perform the actions listed below using JS Bin editor.
 If you don't see the JS Bin, please refresh the page.
-2) Click 'Run' to run the code in the console panel.
+2) Click "Run" to run the code in the "Console" panel.
-3) Call each function from the console panel.
+3) Call each function from the "Console" panel.
 Try using different parameters to make sure they're working properly.

 <a class="jsbin-embed" href="http://jsbin.com/kaxico/embed?js&height600">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.12"></script>